Research Projects and Funding Overview

 DecarboNet – A Decarbonisation Platform for Citizen Empowerment and Translating Collective Awareness into Behavioural Change.
 This project will identify determinants of collective awareness, trigger behavioral change, and provide novel methods to analyze the underlying processes.
 Innovations are built around a context-specific repository of carbon reduction strategies.
 To refine this repository, we will utilize citizen-generated content in a societal feedback loop to enable an adaptive process of social innovation.

-IMAGINE – The retrieval and marketability of visual content highly depends on the availability of high quality metadata, enabling customers to locate the most relevant content in large image collections.
-The project exploits the convergence of textual image descriptions, image content and linked open data to automatically obtain relevant metadata including keywords, named entities, and references topics.
+IMAGINE – The retrieval and marketability of visual content highly depend on the availability of high-quality metadata, enabling customers to locate the most relevant content in large image collections.
+The project exploits the convergence of textual image descriptions, image content and linked open data to automatically obtain relevant metadata including keywords, named entities, and reference topics.

 uComp – Embedded Human Computation for Knowledge Extraction and Evaluation.
 The project merges collective human intelligence and automated knowledge extraction methods in a symbiotic fashion, drawing upon both games with a purpose and crowdsourcing marketplaces.
 It develops a scalable human computation framework for knowledge extraction and evaluation, delegating the most challenging tasks to large user communities and learning from user feedback to optimize automated methods as part of an iterative process.